Curriculum: Primary and secondary education

 A curriculum may be partly or entirely determined by an external, authoritative body (e.g., the National Curriculum for England in English schools, or the International Primary Curriculum for International Schools).

 Crucial to the curriculum is the definition of the course objectives that usually are expressed as learning outcomes and normally include the program's assessment strategy.
 These outcomes and assessments are grouped as units (or modules), and, therefore, the curriculum comprises a collection of such units, each, in turn, comprising a specialized, specific part of the curriculum.
 So, a typical curriculum includes communications, numeracy, information technology, and social skills units, with specific, specialized teaching of each.

 Core curricula are often instituted, at the primary and secondary levels, by school boards, Departments of Education, or other administrative agencies charged with overseeing education.
 A core curriculum is a curriculum, or course of study, which is deemed central and usually made mandatory for all students of a school or school system.
 However, even when core requirements exist, they do not necessarily involve a requirement for students to engage in one particular class or activity.
 For example, a school might mandate a music appreciation class, but students may opt out if they take a performing arts class.

 Australia

 In Australia, the Australian Curriculum took effect nationwide in 2014, after a curriculum development process that began in 2010.
 Previously, each state's Education Department had traditionally established curricula.
 The Australian Curriculum consists of one curriculum covering eight subject areas through year 10, and another covering fifteen subjects for the senior secondary years.

 Canada

 In Canada each province and territory has the authority to create its own curriculum.
 However, the Northwest Territories and Nunavut both choose to use the Alberta Curriculum for select parts of their curriculum.
 The territories also use Alberta's standardized tests in some subjects.

+Iran

+Iran has recently changed back to 6 year instead of 5 Elementary schools and two three year junior and second middle/high schools.
+There is Islamic seminary Hawza are also with 10-14 year programming.